 There are so many reasons why this wouldn’t happen in the US.
 A school field trip with water is risky enough, but a school field trip with fire?
 Burning effigies just isn’t politically correct.
 We have to respect winter’s rights too.
 Can’t you just imagine a child hatching a similar plan to get rid of an annoying sibling?

-Let me be the first to say that Americans worry too much.
-We worry about offending someone; we worry about law suits; we worry about protecting people from being stupid.
-It prevents us from having some having some crazy fun traditions like drowning Marzanna the winter witch, but it just can’t happen here, where People for the Ethical Treatmeant of Animals (PETA) protest Grounhog Day, demanding the groundhog be released from his duties and set free.
+It prevents us from having some having some crazy fun traditions like drowning Marzanna the winter witch, but it just can’t happen here, where People for the Ethical Treatment of Animals (PETA) protest Groundhog Day, demanding the groundhog be released from his duties and set free.

-Are there wilder spring rituals out there than the drowning of the winter witch?
+Have you come across wilder spring rituals out there than the drowning of the winter witch?

 Hi Lois,